Round 1: November 1st

-The school, established in 1964, was named after Swedish billionaire and education advocate Bertil Hult.
+The school, established in 1964, was named after Swedish entrepreneur and education advocate Bertil Hult.
 In 2016, the school ranked No. 1 in new grads starting a business and No. 7 in recent grads who join a startup in Bloomberg Businessweek’s Best Undergraduate Business Schools list.
-On top of being accredited by the Association to Advance Collegiate Schools of Business (AACSB), Hult is also accredited by the New England Association of Schools and Colleges, and their Boston program is separately recognized by the Massachusetts Department of Higher Education.
+On top of being accredited by the Association to Advance Collegiate Schools of Business (AACSB), Hult is also accredited by the New England Commission of Higher Education, and their Boston program is separately recognized by the Massachusetts Department of Higher Education.
 The school has also achieved the coveted “triple crown” accreditation status by obtaining recognition from the three most prestigious international accrediting bodies: AACSB, EQUIS, and AMBA.

 The school offers a business administration degree program to undergraduate students, who can choose from five available majors: accounting, finance, entrepreneurship, management, and marketing.
 With a mission to “be the most relevant business school in the world,” Hult holds itself to a high standard.

 “Today, success in business is as much about understanding cultures and globalization as it is about understanding finance and marketing,” Bertil Hult said to the school community.
 “With our exceptional faculty, rigorous curriculum, and unique campus network, Hult International Business School is committed to educating not just leaders of business, but leaders of the world.”

 MORE THAN 120 NATIONALITIES REPRESENTED AMONG UNDERGRADUATE STUDENT BODY